 Can’t find the Florence apartment you want?
 Get in touch with your requirements and we’ll send you our suggestions.

 We would argue that Florence needs no introduction.
 Florence is the capital of the Tuscany region of Italy.
 It is also Italy’s most populated city and is widely considered by academics to have been the birthplace of the Renaissance.
 Since 1982, it has also been one of Italy’s UNESCO World Heritage sites.
-It is famous for its culture, art, architecture, museums and monuments.
+It is famous for its culture, art, architecture, museums, and monuments.

 There is no shortage of things to see and do in Florence.
 Even if you had a week in the city, you couldn’t do it justice.
 However, a good starting point for any visit to Florence is its central square – the Piazza del Duomo.
 This is home not just to the Cathedral of Santa Maria del Fiore but also to Giotto’s Campanile and the Baptistry, famous for its bronze doors.
 We recommend you head either to the top of the Campanile or the Duomo as both offer incredible views over the city below.

 Next on your list of things to do in Florence must be visits to some of the many museums that the city is home to.
 In total there are over 70 museums in Florence if you include galleries, church and private collections.
 Some of the most famous include the Uffizi, Museo dell’ Opera, Palazzo Vecchio and Galleria dell’ Accademia.
 We would also recommend visiting the most stunning reading room at the Laurentian Library.
-There are a number of monuments and statues to admire outdoors too such as those in the Piazza della Signoria.
+There are a number of monuments and statues to admire outdoors to such as those in the Piazza della Signoria.
 And many of the churches in Florence are home to incredible paintings, frescoes and other works of art.
 Some of our favourites include the Basilica di Santa Croce, the Basilica di Santa Maria Novella and the Basilico di Santo Spirito.

 As with any city, there are lots of opportunities to enjoy some shopping in Florence too.
 Head to the markets in Florence to enjoy the best of Tuscan food and crafts.
 The Mercato Centrale is the largest.
 But there are many others including the Mercato di Sant’Ambrogio and the Porcellino market.
 Or discover one of the markets that the locals use such as the one in Santo Spirito.